bormaxi8080/bormaxi8080/README.md

 Jun 2022 - Start a [facebook-ban-phrases](https://github.com/bormaxi8080/facebook-ban-phrases) project, the list of phrases in different languages for which you can get banned on Facebook

-May 2022 - Leave Russia (evacuation)
+May-Jun 2022 - Leave Russia (evacuation)

 Mar - May 2022 - Prepare and change my server infrastrucure and communities to the military situation in the world